tylerlong/ringcentral-python/README.md

 - release to pip
 - use a real testing framework
 - ci and testing coverage
-- add a sample for fax sending
-- add a sample for binary downloading
+- add a sample for binary uploading/downloading